spidey-169/testnets/celestia_network/Celestia/gentx/Gentx_ReadMe_SettingUp_Celestia_Network.md

 indexer=null
 ```

+OR

-If your bridge node is being connected to fullnode node, then using
+(b) If your bridge node is being connected to fullnode node, then use pruning=nothing for bridge node

 ```
 pruning:nothing